A Boozy Milkshake

-Grab your blender and simply add the brandy and creme de cacao (like the Brandy Alexander – one part each).
-Then top it with the ice cream and milk and blend for 10-30 seconds until it’s a milkshake consistency.
+Grab your blender and simply add the brandy and crème de cacao (like the Brandy Alexander – one part each).
+Then, top it with the ice cream and milk and blend for 10-30 seconds until it’s a milkshake consistency.

-Let’s talk about substitutes and options, though:
+Let’s talk about substitutes and options:

-Garnish: this is the fun part!
+This is the fun part!
 I love to do a little whip and then grate fresh nutmeg and dust the top with pure cocoa powder.
 This boozy milkshake is SO delicious that you’ll be in danger of downing the entire thing quickly.
 I find that when cocktails are served with intention and beauty – special glasses, thoughtful garnishes – that it increases mindfulness and boosts enjoyment.
 You’re definitely going to want to savor this beautiful holiday adults-only milkshake!

 If you enjoyed this cocktail and are looking for more cocktail recipes, check out my: